KigoJomo/handy-scripts/README.md

 # Handy Scripts

 This repository contains a collection of handy scripts for various purposes.
 Each script is designed to solve a specific problem or automate a particular task.

-Below is an overview of the scripts included in this repository, along with their purposes, usage instructions, installation instructions, prerequisites, and necessary dependencies.
+## Table of Contents
+- Scripts Overview
+  - Image Conversion Script
+  - LeetCode Challenge Scaffold Script
+  - Next.js Essentials Scaffold Script
+  - Code Analyzer Scripts
+- Contributing
+- License

 ## Scripts Overview